KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-API-daemon-example-with-access-token/README.md

 Temperature values from the API are always in **°C**
 It is not possible to delete measurement data with the API

 If you want to try out the API with [Swagger](https://api.kolibricloud.ch/swagger/index.html?url=/swagger/v1/swagger.json) please us the dark green [Authorize] button and a valid bearer token.
-You can get a valid bearer token when logged in on www.kolibricloud.ch under [User Settings]
+You can get a valid bearer token when logged in on www.kolibricloud.ch under [User Settings].
 The ```deviceId``` are the same numbers that can be seen in the URL of the WebApp when the device is selected: [https://www.kolibricloud.ch/devices/**1234**/](https://www.kolibricloud.ch/devices/1234/)

 If you want a permanent *ACCESS_TOKEN*, please contact the KOLIBRI support team (kolibri@keller-druck.com).